tgdwyer/tgdwyer.github.io/_chapters/haskell1.md

    partition comparison = sort . filter comparison
 ```

 Note that where is only available in function declarations, not inside expressions and therefore is not available in a lambda.
 However, let, in is part of the expression, and therefore available inside a lambda function.
-A silly example would be:  \i -> let f x = 2*x in f i, which could also be spread across lines, but be careful to get the correct indentation.
+A silly example would be:  `\i -> let f x = 2*x in f i`, which could also be spread across lines, but be careful to get the correct indentation.

 <div class="cheatsheet" markdown="1">